CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 #### _div_scalar, _mul_scalar

-To aviod division in INT8 graph, we use operator `broadcast_mul` to fuse scalar operator above.
+To avoid division in INT8 graph, we use the operator `broadcast_mul` to fuse scalar operator above.

 #### slice_like

-We can infer shapes within internal symbols in graph, and the output shape of *slice_like* operator can be inferred.
+We can infer shapes within internal symbols in a graph, and the output shape of *slice_like* operator can be inferred.
 To reduce dependence between symbols, operator *slice* is enough for specific output shape.

 ### Simulated quantization

-We adpot symmetric quantization approach to quantize float-point vector $x$ to signed int8 type $x^Q$, specifically
+We adopt a symmetric quantization approach to quantize float-point vector $x$ to signed int8 type $x^Q$, specifically

 ​                                                                                      $$\begin{align}x=sx^{Q} \end{align}$$

  where $x\in \mathbf{R}^{n}, s \in \mathbf{R}, x^Q \in \text{int8}^{n}$

-As `matmul` is the core of NN's workflows, we take it as a example to illustrate how to transform float-point operator to integer operator.
+As `matmul` is the core of NN's workflows, we take it as an example to illustrate how to transform float-point operator to an integer operator.